MichaelBaker/mpl-v1/readme.md

 - [X] A Binder data type that is distinct from expressions
   * Needed to allow type annotations to bindings.
   * Demonstrates that the recursion-schemes framework I'm using will work when expressions aren't homogenous and potentially include sub syntaxes which are recursive in their own right.
-- [ ] Type checking phase for Typed
+- [X] Type checking phase for Typed
   * I can implement this is now because I have integers and functions, which are distinct.
+- [ ] Annotate types with source spans for better error messages
 - [ ] Using a function from a Typed module in Untyped.
   * Requires figuring out imports
 - [ ] Strings and string literals